-When it came to the smaller hiking and scree models, the Outdoor Research Wrapid and Rab Scree both impressed us with their ability to keep snow, sand, pebbles or other unwanted muck out of our shoes.
+When it came to the smaller hiking and scree models, the Rab Scree impressed us with it's ability to keep snow, sand, pebbles or other unwanted muck out of our shoes.
 The Outdoor Research Overdrive Wrap offered superior protection against sand and dirt on trail runs.
 The components these models all share is a secure fit around the bottom of your footwear, and a tight seal around the ankle.
 In the case of the Outdoor Research Surge, there is no instep strap.
 Though this is better for running shoes that don't have an arch, the sides often ride up, leaving gaps where sand and other debris can often find its way into your footwear.

 We were impressed with the durability of the Outdoor Research Crocodile.
 This model held up, both during testing and in our years of experience with it.
 The 1000D foot panel is about as thick as a piece of fabric can get and still remain usable.
 This pair can withstand years of glacier travel and all the spiky tools that go along with it.
 The buckle is large and securely attached, and the instep strap might even outlast your psyche for the mountains.

 Comfort and Breathability